playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ## Displaying the Error {#displaying-the-error}

-While displaying a fallback UI is often to the user's benefit, most users want some indication of _what_ went wrong, rather than simply "something" went wrong.
+While displaying a fallback UI is often to the user's benefit, most users want some indication of _what_ went wrong rather than simply that "something" went wrong.

-Let's display to our users the error that's thrown by the component.
+Let's display the error thrown by the component to our users.

 <!-- tabs:start -->